Seven different symbols represent Roman numerals with the following values:

 Constraints:

-1 <= num <= 3999Problem Overview: Given an integer between 1 and 3999, convert it into its Roman numeral representation.
-Roman numerals use combinations of symbols like I, V, X, L, C, D, and M, including subtractive pairs such as IV (4) and IX (9).
+1 <= num <= 3999Problem Overview: Convert a given integer into its Roman numeral representation.
+Roman numerals use specific symbols such as I, V, X, L, C, D, and M, combined using additive and subtractive rules (for example, IV for 4 and IX for 9).

 This approach utilizes a greedy strategy by iterating over an ordered list of numeral values and corresponding symbols.
 Starting from the largest value, it repeatedly subtracts from the given number until the result is less, appending the equivalent symbol each time.
 This ensures the numeral is created with the fewest characters.